ElazarK/content-docs/playbooks/Detonate_URL_ThreatGrid.md

 title: Detonate URL ThreatGrid
 ---

-Detonates one or more URLs using the Threat Grid integration.
+Detonates one or more URLs using the ThreatGrid integration.
 This playbook returns relevant reports to the War Room and URL reputations to the context data.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.